Robust Distance Covariance: Introduction

 (In fact they took the square root of the right hand side, but we prefer not to because the units of~\eqref{eq:dCov} are those of $X$ times $Y$.)
 They proved the amazing result that when the first moments of $X$ and $Y$ exist, it holds that

 This yields a necessary {\it and sufficient} condition for independence.
 The implication $\Longleftarrow$ is not obvious at all, and was proven by complex analysis.

-\citet{szekely2007} also derived a different expression for $\dCov$.
+In the same paper also another expression for $\dCov$ was derived.
 Working out the covariance in~\eqref{eq:dCov} yields $4 \times 4 = 16$ terms, that exist when $X$ and $Y$ also have second moments.
 These can be reduced to four and even three terms: